 Dr Paul O’Neill

-All our Doctors hold post-graduate qualifications extending their Skin Cancer Detection and Management Skills.
+All our doctors hold post-graduate qualifications extending their Skin Cancer Detection and Management Skills.
+Dr Timothy Chan also has his masters of Skin Cancer Medicine.

 We pride ourselves on the standard of our clinic and our excisions if required to remove a sun spot or skin cancer.